-- Most of the participants expressed that the number of toilets that have been selected for at Camp_23 are not adequate.
-DPHE response that, under the EMCRP project DPHE will constructed 500 biofil toilets, 3000 HH toilets, 70 community toilets & 30 community toilets with biogas plant.
-After implementation of the EMCRP this problem will be reduced. - During consultation ESS team request them to keep household toilets clean during operation phase & they (DRPs) have assured that they will try to keep household toilets clean during operation phase. - They wanted provision of child and aged/ disable friendly toilets so that they can reach it easily.
+- During consultation ESS team request them to keep household toilets clean during operation phase & they (DRPs) have assured that they will try to keep household toilets clean during operation phase. - They requested for regular maintenance of household toilets.
+Participants showed highly anxious about its operation and maintenance.
+In this regard, they suggested confirming who will take responsibilities for operation and maintenance. - They also expressed their concern about employment opportunities.
+They said that, if possible, non-skilled worker should engage from DRP community so that they can manage their livelihood.
+DPHE response that, unskilled labor for the construction work will be involve from DRP community. - They wanted provision of child and aged/ disable friendly toilets so that they can reach it easily.
 After construction of household toilets these problems will be solved.
-DPHE response that, during design that point was considered & proper stapes is also considered during design. - They requested for regular maintenance ofhousehold toilets.
-Participants showed highly anxious about its operation and maintenance.
-In this regard, they suggested to confirm who will take responsibilities for operation and maintenance.
-DPHE response that, responsible contractor will do maintenance work up to contractor's liability period, after that DPHE will do the maintenance work. - They also expressed their concern about employment opportunities.
-They said that, if possible,non-skilled worker should engage from DRP community so that they can manage their livelihood.
-DPHE response that, unskilled labor for the construction work will be engaged from DRP community. - During construction work they also request to maintain proper safety measures.
+DPHE response that, during design that point was considered & proper stapes is also considered during design. - During construction work they also request to maintain proper safety measures.
 Since household toilets will be placed within household area, so excavated portion should not keep open for long time.
-After earth excavation contractor should place rings as quickly as possible.
+After earth excavation contractor should place rings as quickly as possible. - Most of the participants expressed that the number of toilets that have been selected for at Camp_10 is not adequate.
+Most of the participants expressed that the number of toilets that have been selected for at Camp_10 is not adequate.
+DPHE response that, under the EMCRP (AF) project DPHE will be constructed 1000 bio-fil toilets, 3000 HH toilets.
+After implementation of the EMCRP this problem will be reduced.
+Earlier in the same project (SD-14) DPHE has also constructed 500 Bio-fil, 3000 HH toilets, 70 community toilets & 30 community toilets with biogas plant.